coniks-sys/coniks-java/coniks_test_client/README.md

 Some examples:
 - REGISTER 10 10: registers 10 new users, identified as dummy users 10 through 19.
 - LOOKUP 1 18: looks up the key for dummy user 18.
+- SIGNED 10 10: performs a signed key data change for users 10 through 19.
+- UNSIGNED 10 10: performs an unsigned key data change for users 10 throught 19.
+- POLICY 1 18: changes the key change policy for user 18.

 ## Test Client Installation on a Remote Machine
 You may want to install the test client on a remote machine.